vramana/cherow/README.md

 I know how irritating it can be if you are writing code and encounter bugs in your dependencies.
 And even more frustrating if you need to wait weeks or days.

+## Developers

+Cherow v.
+1.4x is mainly developed by one person, but three other developers actively participate "behind the scene".
+None of these are GH users, but they name themselves whenever they make changes to the code.

 ## Contribution

 If you feel something could've been done better, please do feel free to file a pull request with the changes.